WaveEngine/EvergineDocs/manual/physics/physics_bodies/vehicle_physics.md

 To start using Physic vehicles in Evergine, we need to use two components:
 * **PhysicVehicle3D:** Add this component to the chassis rigid body that we want to turn into a vehicle.
 * **PhysicWheel3D:** Add this component to each entity that you want to act as a wheel for a vehicle.
-Appart

 ## PhysicVehicle3D